Exceptional Student Education

 Students may choose from our day or evening programs.
 Day students will complete the curriculum within four semesters, and evening students will complete the curriculum within five semesters.

 Courses in Spring 2021 will be a mix of hybrid and online courses.
 Online courses will be delivered either synchronous or asynchronous.
-(Students may request medical accomodations to have their Spring 2021 courses delivered online.)
+(Students may request medical accommodations to have their Spring 2021 courses delivered online.)